-Over-the-counter topical anesthetics like benzocaine (Kank-A), and Orajel provide safe, temporary numbing of painful sores.
-You can apply local anesthetics a few times a day to relieve discomfort until your canker sore heals completely.
+Over-the-counter topical anesthetics like benzocaine (Kank-A®), and Orajel™ provide temporary numbing of painful mouth sores.
+You can apply local anesthetics a few times per day to relieve discomfort until your canker sore heals completely.

 Your dentist or doctor may also prescribe an antimicrobial rinse if you’re susceptible to canker sores.
 Listerine, Peridex, and Periogard are all popular options.
-They reduce the number of bacteria and microbes in the mouth, which can protect the gum tissue from canker sores in the future.
+They reduce the number of bacteria and microbes in the mouth, which can reduce inflammation and prevent gum tissue from developing painful lesions in the future.

-Milk of Magnesia with Liquid Antihistamine
+Milk of Magnesia With Liquid Antihistamine

-Milk of magnesia, best known by the brand name Maalox®, can be blended with Benadryl® or another antihistamine to alleviate the pain caused by your canker sore.
-Milk of magnesia is an antacid that coats your canker sore to prevent irritation, while antihistamines treat inflammation symptoms and create a sedative effect.
+Milk of magnesia, best known by the brand name Maalox®, can alleviate the pain caused by canker sores when blended with Benadryl® or another antihistamine.
+Milk of magnesia is an antacid that coats the canker sore to prevent irritation, while antihistamines treat inflammation and create a sedative effect.

 Sage and Chamomile Tea

-Sage is another traditional herb that’s been historically used to treat inflammation.
-Add boiling water to fresh sage leaves and steep for five minutes, then swish the rinse around your mouth for two minutes.
+Sage is another herb that’s historically been used to treat inflammation associated with painful sores.
+Add boiling water to fresh sage leaves and steep for five minutes; then, swish the rinse around your mouth for two minutes.

-The Arrival of Canker Sore Light Treatment
+Canker Sore Light Treatment

-Clinical Studies to Support Light Treatment in Canker Sores
+Clinical Studies Supporting Canker Sore Light Treatment

-Assessment of Immediate Pain Relief with Laser Treatment in Recurrent Aphthous Stomatitis
+Assessment of Immediate Pain Relief With Laser Treatment in Recurrent Aphthous Stomatitis

 Clinical Assessment of the Therapeutic Effect of Low-Level Laser Therapy on Chronic Recurrent Aphthous Stomatitis

-An important step in the healing process is called Epithelialization, which refers to when the initial healing barrier of cells is formed over the sore.
+An important step in the healing process is epithelialization, which refers to the initial healing barrier of cells forming over the sore.